Anna-Crafton/crafton-project4-ceg3121/README.md

 ## ??
-I navigated to /angular-site/wsu-hw-ng-main and installed angular and node.js.
+I navigated to /angular-site/wsu-hw-ng-main and installed angular.
+I already had node js installed on my computer.
+I tried updating it, which did not work initially because the public wifi network I was using blocked the download somehow.
+I was able to update it at home using nvm.